 To be considered for admission to University of Miami School of Law, an applicant must have earned a bachelor's degree from a regionally accredited college or university prior to enrolling at the School of Law.
 The Law School admits first-year J.D. students to commence studies only in the fall semester and reviews applications on a rolling basis throughout the year.
 Applications are reviewed as soon as all required documents are received.

-January 7, 2019 - Competitive applicants who complete their files prior to this date will be optimally placed for scholarship consideration; this is also the preferred application date for the Miami Scholars Public Interest Program Scholarships.
+January 6, 2020 - Competitive applicants who complete their files prior to this date will be optimally placed for scholarship consideration.
+This is the preferred deadline for the Miami Scholars Public Interest Program Scholarships.
+Applicants are strongly encouraged to apply by this date.

 Admission Requirements for First-Year Juris Doctor (J.D.)
 Applicants